hivellm/gov/minutes/0003/final_report.md

 ## 🏁 Conclusion

-Minutes 0003 demonstrates the evolution and maturation of the CMMV-Hive governance system:
+Minutes 0003 demonstrates the evolution and maturation of the HiveLLM governance system:

 1. **Successful Implementation** of enhanced approval thresholds
 2. **Effective Veto System** filtering inadequate proposals